jorgeovi/animate-es6-boilerplate/README.md

 # animate-es6-boilerplate
-A simple boilerplate to write apps using Adobe Animate, ES6 and Webpack
+A simple boilerplate to write Canvas webapps using Adobe Animate, ES6 and Webpack.